dpukhkaiev/BRISE2/main-node/Resources/README.md

 - `TaskConfiguration` - this section describes general configuration for Worker Service and your system during testing.
     - `TaskName` - `string`.
 The Worker nodes are able to run different experiments/tasks.
 This value identifies needed.
-    - `WorkerConfiguration` - `dict`. the experiments/tasks configuration that is static and is needed to be passed to Worker nodes each time.
+    - `Scenario` - `dict`. the experiments/tasks configuration that is static and is needed to be passed to Worker nodes each time.
     - `TaskParamenters` - `List of strings`.
 Configurations that the Worker nodes will use to run target system.
     - `ResultStructure` - `List of strings`.
 Configurations that the Worker nodes will report back to Main node. `TaskParameters` should be included.
     - `ResultDataTypes` - `List of strings`.
 Should be a proper names of Python data types, used for casting data that arrives from Worker nodes (as strings).